Row Width in Soybean Production

 Row width is one of the management practices most often considered by growers as potentially important to increased soybean yields and profits.
 For that reason, numerous research studies have been conducted over the last 40 years to determine optimal soybean row spacing.
-In general, studies have found that soybean yield potential is usually greater with row spacings narrower than 30 inches.
-Despite these relatively consistent results, narrow-row soybean adoption has varied widely across North America.
+In general, studies have found that soybean yield potential is often greater with row spacings narrower than 30 inches.
+Despite these results, narrow-row soybean adoption has varied widely across North America.
 This Crop Insights reviews research results, current row spacing trends, and factors beyond yield potential that may influence row spacing preferences of soybean growers.

 Extensive research studies conducted over many locations and years have compared drilled narrow rows vs. 30-inch rows in soybeans, and have generally shown a significant yield advantage for drilled narrow rows.
 A compilation of these studies by Purdue University researchers in 2003 showed an average 6.2 bu/acre yield advantage for drilled soybeans (Lambert and Lowenberg-DeBoer).
 In recent years, however, drilled soybeans have fallen out of favor in many areas, likely due to inferior seed placement and singulation capabilities of drills vs. planters, and the cost of planting additional seeds.